 - Use pico de gallo from the prepared foods section (Or make it yourself!) for a super fresh topping on these stuffed sweet potatoes.

 How to make stuffed sweet potatoes

 Of course, stuffed sweet potatoes always start with super tender sweet potatoes.
 Make sure they’re really soft and totally cooked through.

 Combine chicken breasts with a can of tomatoes and green chiles plus a bit of taco seasoning.
 Seal your Instant Pot and cook Manual High Pressure 20 minutes.
 Quick Release, then remove chicken breasts from Instant Pot and shred.
 Return shredded chicken to Instant Pot and cook on Sauté mode, stirring, until sauce is absorbed, a few minutes.

-Make avocado-jalapeño green sauce: blend all ingredients in a food processor or blender.
+Make the avocado-jalapeño green sauce: blend all ingredients in a food processor or blender.